Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 -Of course I remember.
 Lynda with a “y.”
 Can’t forget that.

 -I’m just working here for now until something better comes along.

 -This place is kind of creepy.

--I tried working in a mall too - selling photo equipment but it didn’t quite work out.
+-I tried working in a mall too - selling photo equipment in a JC Penny but it didn’t quite work out.

 -You don’t seem like the salesman type to me.

 -No. I’m not either though and here I am I guess...

 -A lot can happen in five years.
 My attitude was soooo bad.

 Lynda explained that she had gotten a job during High School in a place called Clark Drugs as a cashier, had then moved on to Music Plus, a record store that catered to top 40 music; she then got a job in a warehouse assembling plexi-glass cabinets for cosmetics with adhesives that made her nails and hair smell like plastic.
 Finally she had become a cashier again at Robinson’s, a fashionable department store, where she had been promoted to sales.
 I had heard from other students at Gardena that she had worked as an exotic dancer in one of the local clubs but she didn’t mention it and I didn’t ask.
 Had I ever seen her in South Bay Girls and not recognized her?
 I told her about some of my job experiences unloading trucks but she didn’t find any of the stories funny that I was sure would make her laugh.
 The conversation seemed to die quietly and the silence became a little uncomfortable.
 She finally broke it by asking me what I was shopping for.
 I told her that it was a present for my father who was in Peru with the rest of my family.